Eseperio/yii2-exportable-gridview/README.md

 Gridview with **full data export**

 This works as normal gridview, but adds a button to export the data loaded into it.
 It exports all records found on the active record query.
-It works with the same data as the gridview does.
-It uses [phpspreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) to generate export file.
+Works with the same data as the gridview does.
+Uses [phpspreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) to generate export file.

 ## How does it work